Antiemetic drugs are medicines that ease nausea or vomiting. A person might use an over-the-counter or prescription version.

 Medications with similar side effects include:

-Some natural antiemetic options exist for people who want to avoid chemical drugs.
+Some natural options exist for people who prefer to avoid drugs.

 Ginger is a traditional remedy for nausea and an upset stomach.
 The findings of a review from 2015, for example, confirm its effectiveness, though the researchers highlight the need for more research.

 The National Center for Complementary and Integrative Health point to some evidence that ginger can help with morning sickness and, alongside medication, to nausea and vomiting from cancer treatment.

 There is not enough evidence to say whether it can ease nausea caused by motion sickness or the effects of anesthesia, however.

 Meanwhile, there is some evidence that peppermint, lavender, and lemon essential oils may help with nausea.

 Antiemetics are drugs that combat nausea and vomiting, with different drugs designed to address specific causes of nausea.